C2SM/git-course/beginner/Exercise_7_web_interface.md

 Now copy the forked repository to your local workspace using the link (right arrow, dropdown from `Code`).
 If you have an SSH key on GitHub that connects your local Git to GitHub, use the SSH link to clone, otherwise use HTTPS.

+> [!NOTE]
-> **Note about HTTPS**: If you clone the repository with HTTPS, you will not be able to exchange any information with the remote repository without setting up a token (`git push`, `git pull` and `git fetch` will NOT work).
+> If you clone the repository with HTTPS, you will not be able to exchange any information with the remote repository without setting up a token (`git push`, `git pull` and `git fetch` will NOT work).
 Follow the instructions in [Create a user token to use HTTPS for working with remote repositories](token.md) to do so.
 However, we strongly recommend that you create an SSH key for GitHub if you plan to work with it in the future.
 It will make things much easier!

 ![Forked_Repo_view.png](images/Forked_Repo_view.png)